JavaSkreeet/HotBot/README.md

-!tempmute @memeber <time>   //Mute a player for a given period of time !kick @member               //kick a member from the server !ban @member                //ban a member from the server
+!tempmute @memeber <time>   //Mute a player for a given period of time !kick @member               //kick a member from the server !ban @member                //ban a member from the server !xkcd latest                //Lets you read the latest XKCD comic strip !xkcd <num>                 //Brings you the specific XKCD comic
 ```

 ### Running The Bot